Feldkirch, Vorarlberg: History

+Clunia was a Roman settlement, probably a weigh station, which was located where present-day Feldkirch lies.
+It was on a road between Mediolanum (modern Milan) and Brigantium.

-This medieval town, which remains well preserved to this day, was mentioned as a city for the first time in 1218, after Count Hugo von Montfort built the "Schattenburg", a castle which still is the major landmark of Feldkirch.
+Feldkirch's medieval town, which remains well preserved to this day, was mentioned as a city for the first time in 1218, after Count Hugo von Montfort built the "Schattenburg", a castle which still is the major landmark of Feldkirch.
 Other sights in the town include the Gothic-style cathedral of St. Nikolaus.
 Feldkirch was the birthplace of Rheticus, and is currently the seat of the Roman Catholic Diocese of Feldkirch.
 From 1651 to 1773 and from 1856 to 1979, Feldkirch was the home of the Jesuit school Stella Matutina.

 March 1799 saw two clashes between the forces of the First French Republic and the Habsburg monarchy.
 On the 7th, Nicolas Oudinot, with 9,000 French soldiers, defeated Friedrich Freiherr von Hotze and his 6,000 Austrians.
 The Battle of Feldkirch occurred on 23 March, when André Masséna and 12,000 Frenchmen were beaten by Franjo Jelačić and a force of 5,500 Austrians.